-Cocoa is a food as well as a beverage, and is much less astringent than tea or coffee.
-Cocoa nibs contain nearly 50 per cent. of oil (cocoa butter), proteids about 15 per cent., and theobromin-allied to their and caffein-1.2 to 0.5 per cent.
+50 per cent. of oil (cocoa butter), proteids about 15 per cent., and theobromin-allied to thein and caffein- 1.2 to 0.5 per cent.
 The ash is rich in phosphate of potash.
 For people of weak digestion, some of the fat of the cocoa should be removed in its preparation.